For Patients

 Liver Disease Has Affected Your Life

 Millions of people in the United States have liver disease.
-Your physician may have diagnosed you with Chronic Liver Disease (CLD) or at high risk of having CLD.
-There are regular blood tests for liver function (AST, ALT, alkaline phosphatase, bilirubin, albumin, and prothrombin time/INR) which are important for assessing liver health but are not very sensitive.
-The HepQuant DuO™ test provides information on liver function problems early and at all stages of the disease.
-The HepQuant DuO test will help your doctor check and keep track of your liver’s health, function, and any liver diseases or disorders you may have.
+Your healthcare provider may have diagnosed you with Chronic Liver Disease (CLD) or at high risk of having CLD.
+There are many standard procedures and blood tests to check your liver which are available to your healthcare provider.
+As part of your overall liver assessment, the HepQuant DuO™ test gives your doctor information about the current level of your liver health at all stages of the disease.
+Your healthcare provider may use HepQuant DuO testing over the course of your visits to check and keep track of your liver’s health and watch for changes in liver diseases or disorders you may have.

 The HepQuant DuO Test Process